prince-chrismc/Simple-Socket/README.md

     * Signal Safe

 ## Building and Installing
 This is a very small library and is very easy to build and configure.
 To build and install make sure you are logged in as a user who has access to the recommend GNU installation directories.
-Then type

-make -BUILD=Release && make install

-That is it now you are off and running.
+Then type `make -BUILD=Release && make install` That is it now you are off and running.

-NOTE: When using the library with WINDOWS you must define _WIN32 and when using with LINUX
-      you must define _LINUX.

 ## Class Overview
 Network communications via sockets can be abstracted into two categories of functionality; the active socket and the passive socket.
 The active socket object initiates a connection with a known host, whereas the passive socket object waits (or listens) for inbound requests for communication.
 The functionality of both objects is identical as far as sending and receiving data.
 This library makes distinction between the two objects because the operations for constructing and destructing the two are different.